-I was so close to giving up gym and it would really be nice to use the money I’m paying for membership somewhere else right?
+I was so close to giving up the gym and it would really be nice to use the money I’m paying for a membership somewhere else right?
 Like food in my stomach?
 I just wasn’t a quitter and always wanted to see through my goals.
 It’s then that I realized, I never really had definite goals for my body.
 Everything was recorded using JeFit App and the data from the past few months is just stored there.
 It wasn’t being used at all.
 Why was I so pissed about not achieving a goal, I did not even set in the first place?

 A friend introduced me to The Lazy Lifter, a workout routine created by Cho Lim, a Filipino fitness blogger who I was surprised to see had the same dilemma as me.
 For many years, he was pushing himself in the gym doing excessive workouts, and still not achieving his desired results.
 With a definite goal, proper nutrition, and of course, doing the work-outs correctly, you can have your dream body even with just a handful of exercises during your visits to the gym.
 You don’t have to do too many exercises.
 It’s all about quality and not quantity.
 You have to make sure you’re also progressively carrying heavier loads, testing your strength each time.

 I shifted my workout routines to follow the Lazy Lifter program, reducing my visits to 3 times a week.
 Instead of 3 hours, I’m going to spend a maximum of 1.5 hours.
 Instead of 12 exercises, I should only do 6.
 I was taking away a lot and I was kind of doubtful if the routine will even be effective for me.
 What if all of the work I’ve put in the past 10 months go away because I reduced my workouts by half?
 But admitting the fact that I was also stuck and seeing no progress at all with what I was currently doing, I could at least give it a try to see if it works, right?

 Does the Lazy Lifter Routine Work?
 Will I Finally Get Somewhere?